Emotional-Toys/animals-dot/code/README.md

 * The code detects motion (e.g., shaking for excitement, rocking for calmness) using the accelerometer, complementing microphone-based vocal analysis.
 * The GA144’s parallelism processes x, y, z data simultaneously, while low power ensures long battery life, aligning with the “least cost” and “maximum impact” goals for investment.
 * Responses (e.g., sounds, lights) enhance play value, supporting emotional learning as discussed earlier.

+### Comments

+Synching is best done by simply waiting for port communication, which is necessary anyway.
+If sending another node plain data send the numbers; if sending coded functions or commands, the best way to encode the functions is as instructions to be executed (e.g. call to routine in RAM.)
+I work in quadrature, to avoid square roots, when feasible.
+If you look at `AN012` you will see an example of `I2C` support, 3-axis accelerometer reading, and lowpass filtering.
+Regret that it uses `colorForth`; I hadn't made `aF-3` yet when we did that `AN012` work was done immediately after arriving.